Five women to watch at Australian Open - RFI

 Every year since 2017 the question has been the same: can Williams pull level with Margaret Court as a 24-time Grand Slam champion?

-But the truth is now that time is against the US superstar who will turn 40 in seven months' time, having limped out of the French Open with an Achilles injury in September -- making 2020 the first year since 2006 that she failed to reach a major final.
+But time is against the US superstar who will turn 40 in seven months' time, having limped out of the French Open with an Achilles injury in September -- making 2020 the first year since 2006 that she failed to reach a major final.

 Her last Grand Slam triumph came in Australia four years ago, and since when she has lost twice in the finals of both Wimbledon and the US Open.